cincheo/jsweet/README.md

 ## Java -> TypeScript -> JavaScript

-Hare is a first taste of what you get when using JSweet.
+Here is a first taste of what you get by using JSweet.
 Consider this simple Java program:

 ```java
 package org.jsweet;